12 Tips and Tools for Healthy Cooking with Chronic Illness

 Who says you have to cook from scratch each night?
 With a little meal planning, you can cook once and eat twice.
 And you don’t necessarily have to eat the exact same meal two days in a row.

-Make a large batch of 7-veg tomato sauce for your favorite pasta the first day, and use the leftover sauce for a quick burrito, easy ratatouille or shaksuka the next day(s).
+Make a large batch of 7-veg tomato sauce for your favorite pasta the first day, and use the leftover sauce for a quick burrito, easy ratatouille or shakshuka the next day(s).
 Cook extra potatoes, so you can whip up a Spanish tortilla with eggs and peas tomorrow.
 You could also grill vegetables and have them once with beef, chicken or salmon, and eat with rice or quick-cooking polenta later that week.

-Prepping one component that you can use in several meals gives you the variety and flexibility you may need, but still saves you work.
+Cooking large batches of foods that you can use in several meals gives you the variety and flexibility you may need, but still saves you work.

 3. Freezer meals